MaibornWolff/codecharta/gh-pages/_docs/05-04-custom-metrics.md

 service/Service1.ts,40,20
 ```

-You can transform that file into a `.cc.json` via command-line:
+You can transform that file into a `.cc.json` with our [CSV Importer]({{site.baseurl}}{% link _docs/04-07-csvimporter.md %}) via command-line:

 ```
 ccsh csvimport newmetrics.csv -o newmetrics.cc.json
 ```

-This will result in a new file which you can merge into your existing `standardmetrics.cc.json` files via:
+This will result in a new file called `newmetrics.cc.json` which can be used as is or merged into existing `standardmetrics.cc.json` files.
+For example to merge this `newmetrics.cc.json` with a file called `standardmetrics.cc.json`, execute:

 ```
 ccsh merge newmetrics.cc.json standardmetrics.cc.json -o mergedmetrics.cc.json
 ```

+Both the `newmetrics.cc.json` and the `standardmetrics.cc.json` files are valid cc.json files that can be used in our visualisation.

-If you are interested the `newmetrics.cc.json` looks like this:
+If you are interested in how a cc.json file for custom metrics looks like, here is what the `newmetrics.cc.json` looks like:

 ```json
 {